gaperez64/acacia-bonsai/README.md

   that Spot be separately compiled and installed.
 - [The Z shell](https://www.zsh.org/), for some scripts.

+Some of the tests also depend on:
+- Valgrind

 # Compiling, running, benchmarking

 To compile and run, use Meson: